generalized-iou/Detectron.pytorch/README.md

 ### Losses

-The loss can be chosen with the `MODEL.LOSS_TYPE` option in the configuration file.
+The type of bounding box loss can be configured in the configuration file as following. `MODEL.LOSS_TYPE` configures the final bounding box refinement loss. `MODEL.RPN_LOSS_TYPE` determines the type of the RPN bounding box loss.
 The valid options are currently: `[iou|giou|sl1]`.
-At this moment, we apply bounding box loss only on final bounding box refinement layer, just as in the paper.

 ```
 MODEL:
   LOSS_TYPE: 'iou'
+  RPN_LOSS_TYPE: 'iou'
 ```

 Please take a look at `compute_iou` function of [lib/utils/net.py](lib/utils/net.py) for our GIoU and IoU loss implementation in PyTorch.

 ### Normalizers

-We also implement a normalizer of final bounding box refinement loss.
-This can be specified with the `MODEL.LOSS_BBOX_WEIGHT` parameter in the configuration file.
+We also implement a normalizer of bounding box refinement losses.
+This can be specified with the `MODEL.LOSS_BBOX_WEIGHT` and `MODEL.RPN_LOSS_BBOX_WEIGHT` parameters in the configuration file.
 The default value is `1.0`.
-We use `MODEL.LOSS_BBOX_WEIGHT` of `10.` for IoU and GIoU experiments.
+We use `MODEL.LOSS_BBOX_WEIGHT` of `10.` for IoU and GIoU experiments in the paper.

 ```
 MODEL:
   LOSS_BBOX_WEIGHT: 10.
+  RPN_LOSS_BBOX_WEIGHT: 1.
 ```

 ### Network Configurations